 - Now oil a loaf pan.
 Laying parchment paper along the sides and the bottom of the pan and then greasing makes removal easy.
 It’s not mandatory.
 Shape the dough into a loaf.
 Check out here to shape the loaf.

 - Place the shaped dough in the pan filling the corners and cover it with a dish towel.
-Let it ferment for 1 hour in a draft free place.
+Let it rise for about an hour in a draft free place.

 - The dough increased in volume filling 2/3 of the loaf pan.
 My effort didn’t go down the drain.
 I had saved a couple of orange slices to decorate.
 I studded those slices on the top.

-- Preheat the oven at 400 degree F while proofing the dough.
+- Preheat the oven at 375 degree F.

 - Remove from the oven and let it stand for a minute.
 Loosen the sides with an offset spatula.
 Turn onto a wire rack to cool completely.
 The bread should sound hollow on tapping the bottom.
 The crust softens the next day.